2012 Audi Q7 Performance

 Handling and Braking

 Though the Audi Q7 weighs a lot, reviewers say it’s more agile than some competitors.
 But the Q7’s high center of gravity and large size keep it from being one of the sportier SUVs in its class.
-Still, its comfortable ride should make up for its handling shortcomings.
+Still, they think its comfortable ride should make up for its handling shortcomings.

 - "This is the longest of our three-row SUVs on the longest wheelbase, a plus for ride quality that struck a just-right balance between autobahn firm and Michigan back-road compliant.” -- Car and Driver